Handling datetime features with the DatetimeEncoder#

 We now encode this column with a DatetimeEncoder.

-During the instantiation of the DatetimeEncoder, we specify that we want to extract the day of the week, and that we don’t want to extract anything finer than hours.
-This is because we don’t want to extract minutes, seconds and lower units, as they are unimportant.
+During the instantiation of the DatetimeEncoder, we specify that we want don’t want to extract features with a resolution finer than hours.
+This is because we don’t want to extract minutes, seconds and lower units, as they are unimportant here.

 from skrub import DatetimeEncoder